MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/copresence-power-apps-studio.md

 Icons of copresent makers appear in both the command bar and the left navigation pane showing where other makers are working in the app.

-You may be working on the app, or you may be idle, but once someone else saves a change to the app, you receive a notification letting you know that another maker made changes.
-When you see this notification, consider refreshing the app to get the latest version.
+You might be working on the app, or you're inactive, but once someone else saves a change to the app, a notification appears letting you know that another maker made changes.
+When you get the notification, refresh the app to get the latest version.

 ## Inactive during editing

-When you're editing an app and are inactive for two hours, your changes are automatically saved and then you'll be switched to read-only mode.
-A few minutes before this happens, you'll see a **Continue editing?** dialog box asking if you want to continue editing or switch to read-only.
-If you don't respond, then the system will inform you that you were inactive so Power Apps saved your changes and the app is in read-only mode.
+When you're editing an app and become inactive for two hours, your changes are automatically saved, and you're switched to read-only mode.
+A few minutes before this happens, a **Continue editing?** dialog box is displayed, asking if you want to continue editing the app or switch to read-only.
+If you don't respond, the system informs you that you were inactive, so Power Apps saved your changes and put you in read-only mode.

 ## Live updates (experimental)